Title: Vice President of External Affairs (Retired)

 Sybil Haydel Morial, Retired Vice President of External Affairs at Xavier University, has been recognized by Marquis Who’s Who Top Executives for dedication, achievements, and leadership in academic administration.

 Hailing from a family of educators, Dr. Morial decided to spearhead a career in education in her own right.
 Matriculating at Boston University, she earned a Bachelor of Arts in education in 1952 and a Master of Science in 1955.
-In the early stages of her career, between 1952 and 1956, she served as an elementary school teacher at the Memorial School in Newton, Massachusetts, and at School #74 in Baltimore, Maryland, before founding the Louisiana League of Good Government in 1963.
+In the early stages of her career, between 1952 and 1956, she served as an elementary school teacher at the Memorial School in Newton, Massachusetts, at School #74 in Baltimore, Maryland, and at Henderson H. Dunn School in New Orleans before founding the Louisiana League of Good Government in 1963.
 Shortly thereafter, Dr. Morial joined Xavier University, where she had excelled as the administrator, associate dean and vice president of external affairs for nearly three decades until retiring in 2005.
-In 2014, she attained a Doctor of Humane Letters from Xavier University.
+In 2014, she was awarded an honorary Doctor of Humane Letters from Xavier University.

 To add to her success, Dr. Morial was named as the Citizen of the Year by the Spectator News Journal in 1984.
-Between 1974 and 1981, she was also the recipient of awards from the National Conference of Christian and Jews, the Anti-Defamation League of B’nai B’rith and the Links Inc., among others.
-To remain aware of developments in her profession and civic endeavors, Dr. Morial presently maintains her affiliation with the International Women’s Forum Leadership Foundation, the Affiliated Louisiana Women’s Forum and the Youth and The Arts National Committee.
-She is also involved with HMO Louisiana Inc. and Blue Cross/Blue Shield of Louisiana, the Public Law Center, PICO National Network and the Southern Institute for Education and Research.
+Between 1974 and 1981, she was also the recipient of awards from the National Conference of Christians and Jews, the Anti-Defamation League of B’nai B’rith and the Links Inc., among others.
+To remain aware of developments in her profession and civic endeavors, Dr. Morial presently maintains her affiliation with the International Women’s Forum, the Affiliated Louisiana Women’s Forum.
+She is also involved with the Amistad Research Center, Liberty Bank and Trust, Co, The Public Law Center and the Louis Armstrong Jazz Camp for Young Musicians

 For more information, please visit: